• case studies

 And it still doesn’t always work.

-The issue isn’t execution.
-It’s that a lot of key art is still being designed for a world that doesn’t exist anymore.
+The issue is that a lot of key art is still being designed for a world that doesn’t exist anymore.

 The Thumbnail Problem